imamguliev/cisco-device-finder/README.md

-# CiscoDeviceFinder
+# cisco-device-finder
-Script for searching devices by MAC or IP address on Cisco switches and routers.
+script for searching devices by MAC or IP address on Cisco switches and routers.